ArvindC5689/Data_Analysis_Project/README.md

 BSES can also be negative.
 If that is the case for a player then it means that they consistently stike out and don't get very many RBIs in key situations.

+In terms of comparing BSES to other stats like BA or SLG or OBP, here are the correlation coefficients:

+-BSES vs. PA: .512
+-BSES vs. RBIs: .703
+-BSES vs. AB: .506
+-BSES vs. TB: .649
+-BSES vs. SLG: .870
+-BSES vs. BA: .584
+-BSES vs. OBP: .603
+-BSES vs. H: .555

+So the strongest correlation is between BSES and SLG and this makes sense because BSES is slightly based off of the same formula used to calculate SLG.
+I'm surprised that the correlation for SLG is higher than that of TB though, because BSES and TB reward home runs greatly.
+This may be the situation factor's effect, however since like I said in the beginning that stats like TB don't take the actual situation into effect when the batter hits a home run.